boldflight/BibleConverter/test_EPUB/output/zeph.md

 ### Introduction

-[1] This is the **Lord’**s message that came to Zephaniah son of Cushi, son of Gedaliah, son of Amariah, son of Hezekiah during the time of Josiah son of Amon, king of Judah:
+[1] This is the **Lord**'s message that came to Zephaniah son of Cushi, son of Gedaliah, son of Amariah, son of Hezekiah during the time of Josiah son of Amon, king of Judah:

 ### The Lord’s Day of Judgment is Approaching